indeedeng/iwf/CONTRIBUTING.md

 cadence adm cl asa --search_attr_key IwfWorkflowType --search_attr_type 1
 ```
 After registering, it may take [up 60s](https://github.com/uber/cadence/blob/d618e32ac5ea05c411cca08c3e4859e800daa1e0/docker/config_template.yaml#L286)
-for Cadence to load the new search attributes.
-If you run the test too early, you may see error:  `"IwfWorkflowType is not a valid search attribute key"`
+because of this [issue](https://github.com/uber/cadence/issues/5076). for Cadence to load the new search attributes.
+If you run the test too early, you may see error:  `"IwfWorkflowType is not a valid search attribute key"`.

 4. For Cadence docker compose, go to Cadence http://localhost:8088/domains/default/workflows?range=last-30-days